RMaarefdoust/universal/README.md

 ## Quick start

-If you just want to experiment with the number system tools and test suites and don't want to bother cloning and building the source code, there is a Docker container to get started:
+If you want to experiment with the number system tools and test suites and don't want to bother cloning and building the source code, there is a Docker container to get started:

 ```text
 > docker pull stillwater/universal